quarcs-lab/nb-open/README.md

 ## Online Analysis Environment
 [![GESIS Notebooks](https://notebooks.gesis.org/static/images/logo/logo_text.png)](https://notebooks.gesis.org)

-The project can be executed online at [GESIS Notebooks](https://notebooks.gesis.org/)
+The notebooks can be executed online at [GESIS Notebooks](https://notebooks.gesis.org).
+Just copy the URL of this repository and paste it on the [BINDER form of GESIS](https://notebooks.gesis.org/binder/)

+- To open a virtual Jupyter lab session, make sure you change you click on `File` and change it to `URL`.
+Then, write `lab` in the field `URL to open (optional)`
+- To open a virtual R Studio session, make sure you change you click on `File` and change it to `URL`.
+Then, write `rstudio` in the field `URL to open (optional)`
+---

-+ To launch the analysis for one-time usage click
++ To launch the analysis for one-time usage click  (Work in progress, not usable yet) [![Binder](https://notebooks.gesis.org/binder/badge.svg)](https://notebooks.gesis.org/binder/v2/gh/quarcs-lab/nb-open/master?urlpath=lab/tree/01_geovisualization.ipynb)
-[![Binder](https://notebooks.gesis.org/binder/badge.svg)](https://notebooks.gesis.org/binder/v2/gh/quarcs-lab/nb-open/master?urlpath=lab/tree/01_geovisualization.ipynb)

 + To import the analysis persistently use